-- Arrangements must be in place for the regular maintenance and cleaning of waste/recycling storage areas.
+1. Arrangements must be in place for the regular maintenance and cleaning of waste/recycling storage areas.
 Waste/recycling containers must only be washed in an area which drains to a sewer authority approved drainage connection.
 In the Sydney Metropolitan Area (SMA) this is Sydney Water.
-The Better Practice Guide for Waste Management in Multi-Unit Dwellings (Department of Environment and Climate Change, 2007) gives detailed information about waste recycling/storage rooms and facilities. - 2.
-Depending upon the size and type of the development, it might need to include separate waste/recycling storage room/area for each tenancy and/or larger waste producing areas. - 3.
+The Better Practice Guide for Waste Management in Multi-Unit Dwellings (Department of Environment and Climate Change, 2007) gives detailed information about waste recycling/storage rooms and facilities.

+- 2. Depending upon the size and type of the development, it might need to include separate waste/recycling storage room/area for each tenancy and/or larger waste producing areas. - 3.
 Bins must be stored in the designated waste/recycling storage room(s) or area(s). - 4.
 Arrangements must be in place in all parts of the development for the separation of recyclable materials from general waste.
 Arrangements must be in place in all parts of the development for the movement of recyclable materials and general waste to the main waste/recycling storage room/area. - 5.
-The waste/recycling storage room/areas must be able to accommodate bins that are of sufficient volume to contain the quantity of waste generated between collections. - 6.
-The type and volume of containers used to hold waste and recyclable materials must be compatible with the collection practices of the nominated waste contractor. - 7.
-Waste management storage rooms/areas must be suitably enclosed, covered and maintained so as to prevent polluted wastewater runoff from entering the stormwater system. - 8.
+The type and volume of containers used to hold waste and recyclable materials must be compatible with the collection practices of the nominated waste contractor. - 6.
+Waste management storage rooms/areas must be suitably enclosed, covered and maintained so as to prevent polluted wastewater runoff from entering the stormwater system. - 7.
 A waste/recycling cupboard must be provided for each and every kitchen area in the development.
-Each waste/recycling cupboard must be of sufficient size to hold a minimum of a single day's waste and to hold separate containers for general waste and recyclable materials. - 9.
+Each waste/recycling cupboard must be of sufficient size to hold a minimum of a single day's waste and to hold separate containers for general waste and recyclable materials. - 8.
 Premises that discharge trade wastewater must do so only in accordance with a written agreement from the local sewer authority.
 In the SMA this is Sydney Water.
-Sydney Water defines trade wastewater as 'any liquid, and any substance contained in it, which may be produced at the premises in an industrial and commercial activity, but does not include domestic wastewater (e.g. from hand-basins, showers and toilets).' - 10.
+Sydney Water defines trade wastewater as 'any liquid, and any substance contained in it, which may be produced at the premises in an industrial and commercial activity, but does not include domestic wastewater (e.g. from hand-basins, showers and toilets).' - 9.
 Arrangements must be in place regarding the regular maintenance and cleaning of waste management facilities.
-Tenants and cleaners must be aware of their obligations in regards to these matters. - 11.
-Production, storage and disposal of hazardous wastes (such as contaminated or toxic material or products) require particular attention.
-The appropriate laws and protocols should be observed.
+Tenants and cleaners must be aware of their obligations in regards to these matters.